Has the question “these kids have too much” ever crossed your mind? Or, things are “too easy” for these kids?

 Uncle Toni often speaks about he always pushed Rafa in different ways, since giving him perspective when he was winning from a young age, to making him understand learning never ends and it is important to keep pushing yourself.

-This becomes easier when the player naturally pushes themselves but in some cases, may be even more in “comfortable” environments, the players need a little bit of help and how you do it is important.
-Sharing knowledge with them is important so they can realise for themselves how to do things and realise what it takes.
+This becomes easier when the player naturally pushes themselves but in some cases, maybe even more in “comfortable” environments, the players need a little bit of help and how you do it is important.
+Sharing knowledge with them is important so they can realize for themselves how to do things and realize what it takes.

 Knowing how and when to push the player is critical and only a professional should do it.
 Uncle Toni has mastered that balance with Rafa.

-6. Have the right balance between competition and training
+6. Have the right balance between competition and tennis training

 Too much of either of those two and it will have a negative impact on Resilience.